gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 title: "Creating and modifying pages"
 ---

-Gatsby makes it easy to programatically control your pages.
+Gatsby makes it easy to programmatically control your pages.

 Pages can be created in three ways: